Am I eligible to audition?

 When will I find out if I have been accepted?

-All audition results will be sent via mail by mid June 2013.
-All auditioning students will receive correspondence, regardless of outcome.
+All auditioning students will receive correspondence, regardless of outcome in June 2016.
 There are a limited number of positions available in each ensemble, and an audition does not guarantee placement in FSYO.
 Acceptance and orchestra placement is a competitive, merit-based process in which auditionees must meet requirements for consideration.